tillbiskup/evedata/docs/architecture.rst

     An UML package diagram of the evedata package following the organisation in functional layers that each contain three technical layers, as shown in :numref:`Fig. %s <fig-architecture_layers_technical_functional>`.
 To hide the names of the technical layers from the user, one could think of importing the relevant classes (basically the facades) in the ``__init__.py`` files of the respective top-level functional packages.

 For each of the functional layers, the corresponding technical layers are described below.
 Deviating from the direction of dependencies as shown in :numref:`Fig. %s <fig-architecture_layers_technical_functional>`, we start with the evefile functional layer, and for each of the layers we start with the entities and proceed via the controllers to the boundaries.
-From a user perspective interested in measured data, the journey starts with the data file (eveH5), represented on a low level by the evefile functional layer and on a high level as user interface by the dataset functional layer.
-The measurement functional layer representing the information originally contained in the SCML file, while technically at the bottom of the dependencies chain, is the least interesting from a user's perspective primarily interested in the data, and is probably the layer fully implemented last.
+From a user perspective interested in measured data, the journey starts with the data file (eveH5), represented on a low level by the evefile functional layer and on a high level as user interface by the measurement functional layer.
+The scan functional layer representing the information originally contained in the SCML file, while technically at the bottom of the dependencies chain, is the least interesting from a user's perspective primarily interested in the data, and is probably the layer fully implemented last.

 .. admonition:: General remarks on the UML class diagrams